-As of December 31, 2020, the REIT owned all of the issued and outstanding Class A LP Units and members of the Dilawri Group owned all of the 9,933,253 issued and outstanding Class B LP Units.
+As of December 31, 2021, the REIT owned all of the issued and outstanding Class A LP Units and members of the Dilawri Group owned all of the 9,933,253 issued and outstanding Class B LP Units.
 The General Partner has a general partner interest in the Partnership (the "GP Interest").
-As of December 31, 2020, the Class B LP Units represented an approximate 20.9% effective interest in the REIT, assuming all of the Class B LP Units are exchanged for Units on a one-for-one basis.
-As of the date hereof, the 9,933,253 Class B LP Units represent an approximate 20.3% effective interest in the REIT, assuming all of the Class B LP Units are exchanged for Units on a one-for-one basis.
+As of December 31, 2021, the 9,933,253 Class B LP Units represented an approximate 28.8% effective interest in the REIT, assuming all of the Class B LP Units are exchanged for Units on a one-for-one basis.